 I’m glad you asked.

 Don’t just hear.
 Stop what you’re doing.
 Look into their eyes and give their story value.
 They’ll come to you with a tragic story of how their favorite TV show was cancelled.
 Inside you’ll be laughing, but don’t.
 You may be the only adult who will take the time to be interested in what they have to say.

 Ask them questions about anything.
 “What did you do over the weekend?
 Who is your favorite singer?
 What do you think about what happened on American Idol?
-When you ask them questions, you are showing that you are interested in their opinion, which translates in their brains to the teacher being interested in them.
+When you ask them questions, you are showing that you are interested in their opinion, which translates in their brains to being interested in them.

 This is an easy one.
 Make a big deal about their accomplishments, even the small ones.
 If they answer a question correctly, don’t just say, “Right.”
 Make it an event.
 “YES!
 That’s a smart boy right there!
 Good answer.”
 Some kids never get any praise.

 Forget the mistakes.
 Forget the times when the student irritated you.
 Forget the bad grade on a test.
 Forget the drama of yesterday.
 Forget and forget quickly.
 They will forget their failures faster when you do.

 Remember the successes.
 Remember when the student answered the question right yesterday.
 Remember the funny story he/she told you a week ago.
 Remember the good grade on the last test, and here’s a big one: Remember their birthday.
 You don’t have to make it a big event with a jumper and Bobo the Clown, but even saying, “Happy Birthday” will send a message that they are important enough that you remembered their birthday.
 People who care about you celebrate your special day.
 When you do tell them “Happy Birthday,” try saying it in front of the class or in a crowded hallway.
 That’s cool.